Harbour Grace: Other historic sites

+Ridley Offices is a stone building, built in 1838.
+It was home to businessman Thomas Ridley, a controversial but well-known merchant.
+Rhonda Parsons acquired the home in 2005.

+Aviation history

 As trans-Atlantic aviation became more popular in the 1920s and 1930s, many aviation pioneers, among them Amelia Earhart and Thor Solberg chose to make their crossing from the nearby Harbour Grace airfield due to its proximity to continental Europe.
 Altogether, some twenty flights left Harbour Grace from 1919 to 1936 in their attempts to cross the Atlantic.